jberkel/sms-backup-plus/README.md

 not.

-After having connected your Gmail account, SMS Backup+ will ask you to perform a first sync.
+After having connected your Gmail account, SMS Backup+ will ask you to perform a first backup.
 If you choose "Backup", SMS Backup+ will start backing up all your messages to Gmail.

 If you choose "Skip", nothing is sent to Gmail and all messages currently